sumantas98/code-20210420-Sumanta/README.md

 ✔ Python BMI Calculator Coding Challenge

 # Project description:
-This project has designed to calculate the BMI Rate, BMI Category and Health Risk of any person.User can provide  multiple dataset through JSON format(1 lakh Dataset at a time).
+This project has been designed to calculate the BMI Rate, BMI Category and Health Risk of any person.User can provide  multiple dataset through JSON format(1 lakh Dataset at a time).
 Program will return the output in same JSON format.

 # Necessary Libraries:
 - pandas